vkbansal/react-date-primitives/README.md

 npm install --save react-date-primitives
 ```

 > This package also depends on `react`.
-Please make sure you have those installed as well.
+Please make sure you have it installed as well.

 ## Usage